-I use a lot of oil in my cooking especially when I am frying something in a pan.
+I use a lot of oil in my cooking especially when I am frying vegetables in a pan for stir fry.
 Oil is a great way to fry up an otherwise undesirable vegetable and make the flavor stand out.
 I recently have used a roasted sesame seed oil along with some fried jalapenos to accent a plate of pasta.
-I now use the same oil and jalapeno combination in a hot sauce as a source of flavoring but oil mixed with another ingredient in a hot sauce can produce some results you need to be aware of.
+I now use the same oil and jalapeno combination in a hot sauce as a source of flavoring, but oil mixed with another ingredient in a hot sauce can produce some results you need to be aware of.

-Using oil in a hot sauce can increase calories and decrease shelf life.
-Oils like extra virgin olive oil and roasted sesame oil can also richen the flavor and give a rich and creamy appearance to the hot sauce.
+Using oil in a hot sauce can increase the number of calories and the decrease shelf life.
+Oils like extra virgin olive oil and roasted sesame oil can also enhance the flavor and give a rich and creamy appearance to the hot sauce.
 Adding oil to a hot sauce, along with vinegar and other ingredients, will cause the oil to separate unless emulsions are added to the sauce.

 How is oil used in cooking?

-The commercial production of oil began in the US in the 1920s although records are indicating it was used hundreds of years before that.
-Not all hot sauce recipes use oil as one of the main ingredients but as the hot sauce industry is growing, more gourmet and artisan hot sauces are being introduced that use some of these exotic flavors.
+The commercial production of cooking oil began in the US in the 1920s although records are indicating it was used hundreds of years before that.
+Not all hot sauce recipes use oil as one of the main ingredients but as the hot sauce industry is growing, more gourmet, artisan and craft hot sauces are being introduced that use some of these exotic flavors.

-Often used in frying, if the oil is heated too much during processing it will polymerize that liquifies the oil, and gets easily absorbed into other ingredients.
-This will make whatever you are cooking it with greasy.
-These methods may not be utilized when making hot sauce so the greasiness may not be evident.
+Often used in frying, if the oil is heated too much during processing it will polymerize and that liquifies the oil, allow it to get easily absorbed into other ingredients.
+This will make whatever you are cooking it with greasy and oily tasting.
+These methods may not be utilized when making hot sauce so the greasiness may not be as evident.

 Oils are not typically used as a base of the sauce unless it is a chili oil or another product where oil is the main ingredient and other ingredients are added.
 Sauces with an oil base are paired with different foods than a traditional hot sauce may be used with, and some traditionalists may not classify an oil-based sauce as a hot sauce at all.

 Types of cooking oils used in hot sauce

 There are over 25 different types of cooking oils commonly used in food preparation, food dressings, sauces and other condiments but there are still many more available.
 Olive oil is one of the more common oils found in hot sauces with extra virgin olive oil being one of the healthier oils to add to any sauce or dish.
 There are several top-selling brands of hot sauce on the market that use olive oil such as Bravado Spice Company Creamy Herb and Jalapeno, Truffs Original Black Truffle Hot Sauce and Angry Goat Pepper Co.
 Sacrifice Hot Sauce.